Routing

 HTTPS

-In order to use the HTTPS protocol, it is necessary to activate it on hosting and to configure the server.
+To use the HTTPS protocol, it is necessary to enable it on the hosting and configure the server correctly.

-Redirection of the entire site to HTTPS must be performed at the server level, for example using the .htaccess file in the root directory of our application, with HTTP code 301.
-The settings may differ depending on the hosting and looks something like this:
+Redirecting the entire website to HTTPS must be set at the server level, for example, using the .htaccess file in the root directory of our application, with HTTP code 301.
+The settings may vary depending on the hosting and look something like this:

 <IfModule mod_rewrite.c>